notAI-tech/fastDeploy/README.md

 - pre-built recipes for popular pipelines (huggingface, fastai, pytorch, tensorflow, etc)
 - chained inference pipelines are supported out of the box
 - optimized REST, websocket and rpc apis are exposed for inference
-- inputs and intermediate outputs are stored in an ultra-fast disk-backed index for fault tolerance

 **Installation:**